-To meet the growing demand for a burial ground for the growing Chinese communities (with more "sinkehs" or Chinese immigrants coming to this region) as well as to better coordinate the number of burial sites (as there was uncontrolled mushrooming of Chinese burial grounds all over), the colonial authorities working the Municipal Council acquired a portion of this land and it became a municipal cemetery for all in 1922, whether rich or poor. (hence there are sections called the Pauper sections).
+To meet the growing demand for a burial ground for the growing Chinese communities (with more "sinkehs" or Chinese immigrants coming to this region) as well as to better coordinate the number of burial sites (as there was uncontrolled mushrooming of Chinese burial grounds all over), the colonial authorities worked with the Municipal Council and acquired a portion of this land.
+It became a municipal cemetery for all Chinese in 1922, whether rich or poor. (hence there are sections called the Pauper sections).
+In November 1946, an article notifying all the Bukit Brown is to be closed for burials (i.e. no longer accepting burials except for those in reserved plots).
 The final burial was in 1973.

-If you are walking on the huge grounds, do remember to bring water, mosquito repellent and umbrella/poncho.
+If you are walking on this huge grounds, do remember to bring water, mosquito repellent and umbrella/poncho.
 The mosquito's there are vicious and it can get quite humid on certain days there so remember to hydrate !
-If you intend to go of the tar road and do some grave spotting, a good pair of shoes and long pants are highly recommended as well.
+If you intend to go off the tar road and do some grave spotting, a good pair of shoes and long pants are highly recommended as well.

 Mr. Cheang Hong Lim (1841-1893), J.P.
 Opium & Spirit Farmer, Property owner